wuzhujushi/news-log-analysis/README.md

     ```

 ### Running the program
-Open the file `news-log-analysis.py` with terminal.
+Put this the file `news-log-analysis.py`  into the `vagrant` directory，Open it with terminal.
 In the window, run the cmd `python news-log-analysis.py`, then you will see the output of the program.

 ## Edit it
 * Open the file `news-log-analysis.py` with IDLE.